 - having an image or website logo with text, that needs to change when you change the language.

-- selling an ebook, where the cover needs to reflect the title in the selected language of your multilingual site
+- selling an ebook, where the cover needs to reflect the title in the selected language of your multi language site

 - creating multilingual sliders, that contain several images with text that need to be translated